argoproject/Argo/docs/api/inc/update.rst

    Make sure custom CSS is regenerated if we're using custom LESS variables

-.. php:function:: largo_check_deprecated_widgets()

-   Checks for use of deprecated widgets and posts an alert

-.. php:function:: largo_deprecated_footer_widget()

-   Admin notices of older widgets

-.. php:function:: largo_replace_deprecated_widgets()

-   Replace deprecated widgets with new widgets

-   To add widgets to this list of widgets to be upgraded:
-     - Add the deprecated widget class and its replacement to $upgrades

-   :uses: largo_get_widget_basename

-   :uses: largo_get_widget_number

-   :since: 0.5.3

-.. php:function:: largo_deprecated_callback_largo_featured()

-   Callback for updating the Largo Featured widget in largo_replace_deprecated_widgets()

-   :since: 0.5.3

-   :see: largo_replace_deprecated_widgets
-   :param array $deprecated: the deprecated widget's $instance variables
-   :param array $replacement: the replacement widget's $instance variables

-   :returns: array $result the replacement widget's $instance variables

 .. php:function:: largo_widget_in_region()

    Checks to see if a given widget is in a given region already